 Figure 6.
-Conditional MMs and those differences of Country of Production, Recommendation, and Expense per Dose by trust in government in the probability for vaccines to be chosen.
+Conditional MMs and the differences in Country of Production, Recommendation, and Expense per Dose by trust in the government regarding the probability of a vaccine being chosen.
 The vertical line in the left panels shows the random probability for three options.